sillycowvalley/Hopper/README.md

 ## Getting Started

-The development environment also runs on Windows (10 and 11) and Linux (x64 and ARM).
+The development environment runs on Windows (10 and 11) and Linux (x64 and ARM).

 The Hopper Development environment can be rebuilt on Windows (10 and 11):
 - clone the repo